maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_9.png)

 January seems to be a popular choice, although we should probably be careful.
 Some missing data might be filled by default to January 1st.
 During the months of July and August, however, there are few songs being released.
-Most songs are available to most markets:
+On the following graph, we see that most songs are available on most markets:

 ```python